derbyjs/derby/index.md

 >
 > **path:** The location at which to create a reference list.
 This must be a [private path](#private_paths), since references must be declared per model
 >
 > **to:** The location of an object that has properties to be mapped onto an array.
-Each property must be an object with a unique `id` property of the same value
+Each property must be an object with a unique `id` property of the same value.
+May be a path or scoped model
 >
-> **key:** A path whose value is an array of ids that map the `to` object's properties to a given order
+> **key:** A path whose value is an array of ids that map the `to` object's properties to a given order.
+May be a path or scoped model
 >
 > **fn:** Returns the function that is stored in the model to represent the reference.
 This function should not be used directly